Zest-studi-o/P01-Allotment-gardens/README.md

 - Karla is used for headings and subheadings on the site.
 It is a serif font that combines well with the body copy font, which is sans-serif, serif and sans-serif fonts offer good contrast.

 - Monstserrat is used for the body text on the site.
-It is a sans-serif font with good readability optimal to use for web.
+It is a sans-serif font with good readability optimal to use for web design.

 - Lobster is used on the logo with a slight drop shadow for better visibility.
 It is a display cursive font.
 The logo leaf icon was taken from font awesome and combined with this font.